openmobilityfoundation/mobility-data-specification/agency/README.md

 * `202: Accepted`
 * `203: Added`
 * `204: Removed`
-* `210: Permitted limit reached, failed to activate vehicle`
-* `240: Parking NOT enforced for this location`
-* `241: Parking enforced for this location`
+* `210: Warning: vehicle used in this trip has not been properly registered`
-* `310: Error, vehicle is not properly registered`
+* `310: Error: vehicle is not properly registered`